rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 This is how certificates work.
 In the above example, Benedict is known as a Certificate Authority (CA), Bob is a web server, and Alice is a normal user.
 Certificate Authorities are companies that provide certificates for web servers, essentially giving them means to prove who they are.

-Melissa cannot fake being Bob, because she needs to provide a valid certificate for Bob.
+Melissa cannot fake being Bob, because she needs to provide a fake certificate for Bob.
 She has 3 options, none of them will succeed:

-1. She can use Bob's certificate, but she cannot decrypt the incoming traffic because it is encrypted with Bob's public key.
+1. She can use Bob's certificate, but she cannot decrypt the incoming traffic because Alice will encrypt the data with Bob's public key.
 2. She can obtain her own valid certificate, but Alice will notice that the certificate is Melissa's and not Bob's.
 3. She can modify the certificate by replacing Bob's key with her own but the content no longer match the signature, so Alice rejects the tampered signature.